|

 ZnO(s) + H2(g)

-- Quite reactive with dilute hydrochloric acid forming the
+- Zinc is quite reactive with dilute hydrochloric acid forming the

 colourless soluble salt zinc chloride and hydrogen gas.